burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 LValues is an attribute to describe expressions in the Language, not value, even "value" is presented in the term.

 **RValue (expression)**.
 An RValue evaluates a result that is stored only transiently.
 An expression from which the address cannot be taken conceptually.
 This is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
-In this way the value is not stored as memory object, but encoded in instruction itself.
+In this way, the value is not stored as a memory object, but encoded in the instruction itself.
 Rvalue is an attribute to describe *expressions* in the Language.

 In 99% of cases, these are unnamed temporary variables.
 A good counterexample of something that is an *RValue*, but it has the name is `this.`